twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Version 1.0 until 7.0 does not support unmapped glyph(s) or glyph(s) with Unicode SMP mapping(s) in the preview toolbar.
 * The postscript name generation and additions to preview toolbar in versions 5.0 through 6.5 only supports glyphs with a Windows Unicode BMP mapping.
 * The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/) has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
-* If you want to change resources in versions containing a non-standard resource layout (tested with 5.6), you would have to use Resource Tuner (tested with latest version) or [UPX](https://upx.github.io/) (tested with version 2.01 for DOS running on Windows XP Professional K SP3 - this version was released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
+* If you want to change resources in versions containing a non-standard resource layout (tested with version 5.6), you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 for DOS running on Windows XP Professional K SP3 - this version was released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.
 * Version 1.0 until 5.6 use ISO Latin-1 as the output encoding.
 East Asian users (e.g. Korean) will appreciate in `previewtext.dat` substitutes accented letters by ASCII counterparts, e.g. é by e and if kerning pairs are exported, instead of having &lt;&lt; for « you have to use \\00AB as escape code.

 ## Unregistered version limitations
 As FontCreator is released as pay shareware, the unregistered version works for 30 days with the following limitations based on the version number.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) - After a grace period of 30 days, a nag screen is shown when pressing **Start**.
+However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 4.5 (2004-08-17) - After a grace period of 30 days, the program cannot be used at all until the registration process is started.
-* 5.0 (2005-01-12) until 5.6 (2007-07-19) - After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode where e.g. fonts cannot be saved or tested.
+* 5.0 (2005-01-12) until 5.6 (2007-07-19) - After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where e.g. fonts cannot be saved or tested.
-* 6.0 (2009-06-17) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) - The program will enter a reduced functionality mode where e.g. tested fonts won't be automatically hinted.
+* 6.0 (2009-06-17) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) - The program will enter a reduced functionality mode, where e.g. tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) - The program will create subsetted versions when saving, testing, exporting or installing fonts.
 * 12.0.0.2543 (2019-07-10) - The program will add watermarks when generating fonts.